-Barrett Walk Luxury Apartment Homes is a low-rise apartment complex comprising 11 buildings and 290 suites constructed in 2002.
+Barrett Walk Luxury Apartment Homes is a garden style apartment community comprising 11 buildings and 290 suites constructed in 2002.
 It is located 10 minutes from downtown Marietta.
 The one and two-bedroom suites are situated on 22.6 landscaped acres of land.
-The property includes a leasing centre, fitness centre, swimming pool and business centre, and provides 543 parking spaces.
+The property includes a leasing centre, fitness centre, swimming pool, business centre, and provides 522 parking spaces.